Gausman to start Game 1 for Blue Jays | Globalnews.ca

-TORONTO – Kevin Gausman will start for the Toronto Blue Jays in Game 1 of the American League Division Series against New York.
+TORONTO – Kevin Gausman will start for the Toronto Blue Jays in Game 1 of the American League Division Series on Saturday afternoon against the New York Yankees.

-Manager John Schneider confirmed the decision at a media availability ahead of a team workout at Rogers Centre.

 Get daily National news

-Schneider says Toronto shortstop Bo Bichette remains out on a day-to-day basis with a left knee sprain.
-The Blue Jays are expected to release their 26-man series roster in the morning.
+The Yankees secured a berth in the ALDS on Thursday night with a 4-0 victory over the Boston Red Sox in the decider of the three-game wild-card series.

+New York won the AL pennant last year before falling to the Los Angeles Dodgers in the World Series.

-The Yankees won the pennant last year.
-The Blue Jays, meanwhile, are looking for their first post-season victory since 2016.
+The Blue Jays are looking for their first post-season victory since 2016.
+Toronto was swept in three wild-card series appearances between 2020 and ’23.

 This report by The Canadian Press was first published Oct.
 3, 2025.